Dogs, typically, are not drunkards.

 The problem may lie in the brain, inner ear, spinal cord, or elsewhere in the body.
 The underlying cause can be:

-Accompanying symptoms may vary but unless your dog has already been diagnosed with an idiopathic vestibular syndrome, see a vet asap.
+Accompanying symptoms may vary but unless your dog has already been diagnosed with idiopathic vestibular syndrome, see a vet asap.

 Idiopathic Vestibular Disease: Phoenix’s Story